 Introduction

-1. Non-self-contained refrigeration units operated by mechanical vapour compression are driven by an external source of energy – electrical or mechanical – resulting from an energy conversion with an internal combustion engine operating.
+1. Non-independent refrigeration units operated by mechanical vapour compression are driven by an external source of energy – electrical or mechanical – resulting from an energy conversion with an internal combustion engine operating.

-2. Self-contained compression units have an indirect, finite source of energy traditionally represented by the contents of the tank of fossil fuel to which they are connected.
-The tank is not part of the self-contained thermal unit but actually comprises a variable external component and is tested by the official testing station.
+2. Independenr compression units have an indirect, finite source of energy traditionally represented by the contents of the tank of fossil fuel to which they are connected.
+The tank is not part of the independent thermal unit but actually comprises a variable external component and is tested by the official testing station.

 3. In both cases, the refrigeration process depends on tank capacity, the difference being whether the vehicle engine needs to be running or not.